ThePrimeagen/fem-git/lessons/01-intro/A-intro.md

 <br>
 <br>

-* commit: A point in time representing the project in its entirety
+* commit: A point in time representing the project in its entirety.
+  - The sha that represents a commit, 40 a-Z0-9 characters, is calculated from contents of change, author, time, and more

 <br>
 <br>

 * index: I will use this term or staging area interchangeably.
 From the github blog